ssfsx17/ffpnp/Jobs/Fencer.md

 Reactions:

 - 1 x Choice
-- Riposte (1 AP) - If an attack misses you, then you do a weapon action against the one who missed.
+- Riposte (1 AP) - If a physical action misses you, then you do a weapon action against the one who missed.
 The AP cost for the weapon action also applies.

 Proficiencies: